 Other exhibits here also include the warmer water species that are found down in Mexico as well as, the colder water species of the northeastern Pacific.

 Let’s now talk about a few of them.

 My Favorite Birch Aquarium’s Exhibits

-I have provided a list of other exhibits to look out for and will be adding just a little exciting information so you will be ahead of the game when you visit.
+I have provided a list of other exhibits to look out for and will be adding just a little exciting information!.
 OK, let’s go.

 The Birch Aquarium has been researching twelve different Seahorse species for more than 20 years.